Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 A major difference in Rosetta Stone vs. Babbel vs. Duolingo is the number of languages each platform offers.

-• Rosetta Stone: Offers 25+ languages, including Spanish, French, German, Italian, Arabic, Chinese (Mandarin), Japanese, and Korean.
-Most major courses cover beginner to upper-intermediate levels (up to CEFR B2–C1 in select languages).
+• Rosetta Stone: Offers 25+ languages, including Spanish, French, German, Italian, Arabic, Mandarin, Japanese, and Korean.
+Course depth varies by language.

 What Are The Costs Of Rosetta Stone, Babbel, and Duolingo?